Navigating Annual Increases: Texas Property Tax Laws Explained

 • Only claim one homestead exemption, even if you own multiple properties

-While the homestead exemption provides valuable protection against future increases, it’s important to note that it doesn’t affect your ability to file a protest.
+While the homestead exemption provides valuable protection against future increases, it doesn’t affect your ability to file a protest.
 Your protest involves only the tax appraised value of your property, and you can still protest regardless of your exemption status.

 The Impact of Property Improvements

-When you make improvements to your property, such as adding a room or building a garage, these changes affect your tax assessment differently than market value changes:
+When you make improvements to your property, such as adding a room or building a garage, these changes affect your tax appraised value differently than market value changes:

 • New improvements aren’t subject to the 10% cap in their first year